Whalley, Lancashire: Whalley Abbey

 The village has the ruins of Whalley Abbey, a 14th-century Cistercian abbey.
 The monks of Whalley described the site of their abbey beneath Whalley Nab, on the banks of the Calder, as locus benedictus - a blessed place.

 Other places of interest

 The parish church of St Mary and All Saints dates to 628 in the period when St. Paulinus was said to have preached at Whalley.
 The church has a large number of notable misericords, eighteen 15th century and four Victorian, the former known to have originated at Whalley Abbey.
-The church-yard has three Anglo-Saxon crosses Genuki: St Mary and All Saints, Whalley, Church of England, Lancashire.
+It is a Grade I listed building.
+The church-yard has three Anglo-Saxon crosses, which are listed scheduled monuments.
 It also contains war graves of 8 servicemen of World War I and 5 of World War II.
 A Roman Catholic church, The English Martyrs, lies near the Abbey.
-Until the 1980s there was a girls' boarding school called Whiteacre.
 The village has a total of 23 listed buildings at Grade I, II* and II.